TaWald/similaritybench/README.md

 ### 1.2 Loading Result Files

-parquets are stored in dir xyz, bla
+The results from all our experiments are stored in a `results.parquet` file, which is located in the èxperiments/results/` directory.
+Based on this, the plots can be reproduced, and if you want to implement a text a new measure, you can simply add the corresponding results to this file.

-### 1.3 Loading Datasets
+### 1.3 Loading Datasets and Models

+If you want to rerun our experiments from scratch, or test a measure that you have implemented, it is required that the necessary models and datasets have been downloaded.
+Regarding the dataset, for the
-For NLP and Vision, you need to load x into y.
+* NLP domain, you need to load x into y
+* Vision domain, you need to...

-For the graph domain, we chose datasts that are already included in either the `pythorch geometric`or `ogb` packages.
-Upon extracting representations for the first time, these datasts will be downloaded automatically.
+* Graph domain, we chose datasts that are already included in either the `pythorch geometric`or `ogb` packages.
+Upon extracting representations for the first time, these datasts will be downloaded automatically into the `experiments/datasets/graphs/`subdirectory.

-### 1.3 Loading Model Files

-download from zenodo here and store in subdirectory xyz
+Regarding the models, you need to download the model files from --ZENODO-LINK(S)-- and unpack the zipped files into corresponding subdirectories of ´experiments/models`.

 ## 2. Running the Benchmark

-To rerun experiments using the consifg, run
+To rerun experiments using the consig, run
 ```bash
     python3 -m repsim.run -c path/to/config.yaml
 ```